snrnats/doc-centre/docfx_project/react/help/tracking-pages.md

 * `tracking_reference` of *demo_tracking_ref*
 * `custom_reference` of *demo_custom_ref*

-In order for that shipment's consumer to tracking the page, the retailer passes the following link to the consumer:
+In order for that shipment's consumer to track the page, the retailer passes the following link to the consumer:

 `https://react.sorted.com/tracking/awesomepage?customer_Id=cs_1234567890&shipment_Id=sp_0987654321`